mhtalaee/Knowledge/README.md

 }

--Always create a BaseActivity class that extends AppCompatActivity. then App activities extends this BaseActivity useful for avoid repeatetive code like when you use Hawk
+-BaseActivity: Always create a BaseActivity class that extends AppCompatActivity. then App activities extends this BaseActivity useful for avoid repeatetive code like when you use Hawk

+-BaseApplication: this class extends Application class. this class is called before activities.